 Ikaria is a mountainous island and some will describe it as wild.
 Forests, thermal springs, Gorges (Halaris Gorge best known), picturesque villages.
 For walkers, ramblers even mountain bikers Ikaria has much to offer and there are plenty of activities available and none better than activities Ikaria Tours

 Here are a few.
 The beaches of Armenistis, Kampos, and Livadi are well organised.
-The most popular on the island is the endless and sandy beach of Mesakti, a surfers paradise especially during August.
+The most popular on the island is the endless and sandy beach of Mesakti, surfers paradise especially during August.
 Nas is a small village on Icaria.
 It is famous for the beach which is located near the ruins of an ancient temple dedicated to the goddess Artemis.
 Magganitis is where the famous “Seychelles” beach is located, however, after you parked, the downhill walk is a bit tricky.
 Wear some good shoes!
 Karkinagri Beach can be reached by boat.

 How to get here

-Ikaria’s airport is located on the south east of the island.
+Ikaria’s airport is located on the southeast of the island.
 10km from the capital Agios Kirikos.
 If you arrive by ferry to Evdilos port is just over 50km north of the airport, and a further 10km (Total 6okm) from Armenistis resort area.

 Ikaria Airport (JIK) connects with direct flights from Athens, 40 minutes flight.
 Heraklion, Crete, and Thessaloniki.

-During the low season Hellenic Seaways and Blue Star ferries connect Ikaria’s two ports Evdilos and/or Agios Kirikos from Athens-Piraeus via Syros, Mykonos, Ikaria Evdilos, Ikaria Agios Kirikos, Fourni, Samos Karlovassi and Vathi, Chios, Mytilini.
+During the low season, Hellenic Seaways and Blue Star ferries connect Ikaria’s two ports Evdilos and/or Agios Kirikos from Athens-Piraeus via Syros, Mykonos, Ikaria Evdilos, Ikaria Agios Kirikos, Fourni, Samos Karlovassi and Vathi, Chios, Mytilini.

 In the summer season ferries run daily from Athens-Piraeus to Ikaria, depending on the weather and number of visiting ports, “sailing” time between 6-8 hours.
-Also in the summer season fast ferries, high-speed Catamarans with Dodekanisos Seaways with good connection to other Dodecanese Islands like Samos, Fourni, Patmos, Lipsi, Leros, Kalymnos, Kos, and Rhodes.
+Also in the summer season fast ferries, high-speed Catamarans with Dodekanisos Seaways with a good connection to other Dodecanese Islands like Samos, Fourni, Patmos, Lipsi, Leros, Kalymnos, Kos, and Rhodes.